 Propensity-to-pay scoring systems categorize patients based on huge sets of data sources, including patient payment history.
 Drawing on both propriety and public records, these solutions forecast the probability of how, when and how much a person can be expected to pay.

-Data-driven insights into areas such as your collection rate or percentage of balance paid let you pinpoint adjustments to help staff match routines and reduce wasted effort—just one way P2P can have a greater effect on your operations.
+Data-driven insights into areas such as your collection rate or percentage of balance paid to let you pinpoint adjustments to help staff match routines and reduce wasted effort—just one way P2P can have a greater effect on your operations.

 Beyond tools that calculate a P2P score, you need a simple way to design your outreach and strategy based on the scores you collect.
-The analytics a P2P solution give you access to can easily stratify accounts based on risk and value.
+The analytics a P2P solution gives you access to can easily stratify accounts based on risk and value.
 With this information, you can decide which accounts will require fewer resources and can be kept in-house, and which are projected to require more resources and should be outsourced.

-Be sure you’re partnering with an organization that can assess your current strategy and deliver workflows customized to your goals and available resources.
+Be sure you’re partnering with an organization that can assess your current strategy and delivers workflows customized to your goals and available resources.
 After all, an effective propensity to pay solution needs to do more than give you numbers—it needs to enhance collection strategies and support a more effective way for patients to resolve bills.